-Educator through are-a career mars a nowed miter usury of deveroping his heavily researched allegorical art at his own pace.
-A figurative painter, who is known for exploring political themes, concepts of democracy and post-colonialism in Southern Africa, Mokgosi makes large-scale project-based history paintings, which mine cimema studies, psychoanalysis, critical theory and cultural studies.
+oping his heavily researched allegorical art at his own pace.

+A figurative painter, who is known for exploring political themes, concepts of democracy and post-colonialism in Southern Africa, Mokegosi makes large-scale project-based history paintings, which mine cinema studies, psychoanalysis, critical theory and cultural studies.
 Much like a novelist, he works in chapters.
-For example, projects from his Democratic Intuition series, parts of which are currendy on viewa T The School and the Smart Museum, was spread across six years and eight exhibitions, including the Baltimore Museum of Art (BMA) last year.
+For example, projects from his Democratic Intuition series, parts of which are currently on viewar The School and the Smart Museum, was spread across six years and eight exhibitions, including the Baltimore Museum of Art (BMA) last year.

 Examining democracy's effect on everyday life in Africa, the paint-

-Examining democracy's effect on everyday life in Africa, the paintings-many of them employing text-based imagery-mersent experiences and histories that have been excluded from the dominant narratives.
+Examining democracy's effect on everyday life in Africa, the paintings-many of them employing text-based imagery-represent experiences and histories that have been excluded from the dominant narratives.
 Multi-panel canvases in the BMA's presentation of Acts of Resistance depict subjects that refuse to give in to the oppression of her or his spirit, such as school children standing up for their right to be educated.
-Mixed with historical works from the museum's collection, including Flemish Renaissance painter Caterina van Hemesen's Portrait of a Young Lady, the show also gave a voice to Mokgosi's work amongst the European masters.
-At The School, which is an enormous school house that Shainman
+Mixed with historical works from the museum's collection, including Flemish Renaissance painter Caterina van Hemessen's Portrait of a Young Lady, the show also gave a voice to Mokgosi's work amongst the European masters.